 If the source patient from such an exposure is identified, consent to permit HIV testing will be sought.
 In the absence of consent, the request to test the patient will be referred to the Chairman of the Infectious Control Committee.
 Employees with exposure to source patients who are HIV-positive or whose HIV status cannot be determined will be immediately referred to an Infectious Disease Physician for evaluation for antiviral medication as deemed necessary and will be recommended for follow-up HIV testing at three, six, and twelve months after exposure.
 Depending on the degree of exposure and patient risk factors, they may also receive post exposure HIV prophylaxis (see post exposure protocol).
 Such employees should be advised to report and seek medical evaluation for any active illness that occurs during the follow-up period.
-For 24 weeks after exposure, when most exposed persons would be expected to seroconvert, the Public Health Services recommends the following measures for preventing transmission of HIV: 1) refraining from blood, semen, or organ donation, 2) refraining from sharing needles, and 3) abstaining from sexual intercourse.
+For 24 weeks after exposure, when most exposed persons would be expected to seroconvert, the Public Health Services recommends the following measures for preventing transmission of HIV: 1) refraining from blood, semen, or organ donation, 2) refraining from sharing needles, and 3) abstaining from sexual intercourse or using measures to prevent HIV transmission during sexual intercourse.